exakat/exakat/docs/Rules.rst

            return;
        }

-       // This has no break
+       // This has no 'break
        if ($a4) {
            $a++;
        } else {